microsoft/dicom-server/docs/how-to-guides/pull-changes-from-change-feed.md

 ## Summary

 This How-to Guide demonstrates how to consume Change Feed.
-Change Feed allows you to monitor the History of the medical Imaging Server for DICOM.
+Change Feed allows you to monitor the history of the Medical Imaging Server for DICOM.
 To learn more about Change Feed, refer to [Change Feed Concept](../concepts/change-feed.md).

 ### Next Steps